-It is important to note that in January 2024 the Pensacola City Council added a height bonus provision to the Land Development Code to allow height to reach up to 150 feet at the property or setback line for this site, subject to Planning Board review and approval.
-Full details on the height bonus regulation is attached as Appendix E.
+- Height Bonus: In January 2024 the Pensacola City Council added a height bonus provision to the Land Development Code to allow height to reach up to 150 feet at the property or setback line for this site, subject to Planning Board review and approval.
+Full details on the height bonus regulation is attached as Appendix E. - UDOD Standard Modification Process See Section 12-3-31(6) LDC.